Marie-G-567/Slice-and-Strike/README.md

 # Strike-and-Slice
 Level 1<br>
-The player's goal is to strike each apple using knives.<br>
+The player's goal is to hit each apple using the knives.<br>
 The apples are placed on a board moving horizontally (across the center of the screen).<br>
-The knife is set in motion by pressing the space bar (knife descends from the top center of the screen).<br>
+The knives are set in motion by pressing the Space bar (knives descend from the top to the center of the screen).<br>
-There is a time limit and a limited number of knives.<br>
+There is a limited number of knives and a time limit.<br>